sfagin89/EC601-Project2/README.md

 Using the json.loads() function on that string then converts it back to a dictionary, so the dumps() function from the example isn't needed if you want the value in dictionary format.

+For most purposes, outside of printing the JSON format for testing/debugging, the dictionary type is better, as it allows for accessing data using keys, rather than searching through a string.